The Adventures of Mark Twain (1985 film): Production

 The concept was inspired by a famous quote by the author:

 "I came in with Halley's Comet in 1835.
 It is coming again next year (1910), and I expect to go out with it.
 It will be the greatest disappointment of my life if I don't go out with Halley's Comet.
 The Almighty has said, no doubt: 'Now here are these two unaccountable freaks; they came in together, they must go out together.'"

 Twain died on April 21, 1910, one day after Halley's Comet reached perihelion in 1910.

 Research into the life of Mark Twain was performed by Daniel and Mary Yost which in turn was adapted by Will Vinton's then wife, Susan Shadburne, into an original story.
 The characters were designed and sculpted by Barry Bruce, and Gary McRobert developed a new computerized motion system to replace the old wooden hand-cranked method.
+Sam Longoria developed a system where a computer was used to control motor drives that moved lenses, cameras or background elements in between each frame when required.
+To prevent the clay from melting, low-intensity lamps was used with long-exposure times.
 Vinton took black-and-white footage of actors during recording sessions for the animators to use as reference for timing and motion.
 The film took three and a half years to complete.

 This animated film, which tested well with teens and college students before it was labeled with a G rating which hurt their box office chances, was shot in Portland, Oregon and when he was asked about the rumors of this film being made by a 17-person crew, Vinton stated:

 Well it's all true, though that's probably exaggerating a bit.
 Seventeen or so represents the full-time staff and then freelance people came and went, plus you have musical talent and writing talent and things that go beyond that number.
 We shot the film in a converted house that had a barbershop in front of it, so we called it the Barbershop Studio.
 The bedrooms and things were editing rooms and offices.
 The high-ceiling basement was conveniently connected to a four thousand square foot studio that we built in the back, and that basement was where the animators and sculptors worked on the characters.
 So, yes, we spent a lot of time in the basement!